 - More creative control.

 But all that goodness comes with a price.
 Yes, you can create your own personal project while getting funds directly from the interested customers.
-But that also means that you will have to deal with all the nitty-gritty of the project management yourself: staffing, marketing, leadership, finances.
-You really gotta be a jack-of-all-trades to make a crowdfunded project work.
+But that also means that you will have to deal with all the nitty-gritty of the project management yourself: staffing, marketing, leadership, finances, covering the pricing of project management software, etc. You really gotta be a jack-of-all-trades to make a crowdfunded project work.

 There are many ways to turn a hobby you love into a profitable business.
 And if you really want to go for it – all you need is enough determination.
 Sooner or later, you will definitely make it work even if you have to start as an intern in some obscure company and gradually build your career.